This page is an addendum to the General Team Building Guide by takaminacchan. It was written by eclogia and details the arena as a system.

 - Advanced : A team with a rating higher than yours

-On this screen, you can see the first unit of the opponents' teams, weapon unequipped.
+On this screen, you can see the first unit of the opponents' teams, weapon hidden.
 If you do not feel confident about winning against the enemy, surrendering on that screen does not break your offensive streak.
 If you are aiming for a high streak score, surrendering on the selection screen and burning Dueling Swords until you find high-scoring enemes is a valid strategy.

 Once you select an enemy, one of the maps in the weekly map rotation will be selected for you to battle in.
 There are currently four map rotations, with one out of two featuring defensive tiles.